jeffmer/P8Apps/README.md

 There is a distinct possibility of "bricking" your P8.

-To mitigate this risk, `boot` modules sets a watchdog timer and if you press the button and hold it for over 5 seconds, the P8 should reboot when you release the button.
-If there is no response, let the battery go flat and the P8 will restart.
+To mitigate this risk, `boot` sets a watchdog timer and if you press the button and hold it for over 5 seconds, the P8 should reboot when you release the button.
+If there is no response, let the battery go flat and the P8 should restart when you connect the charger.

 *Do not use `clearWatch()` anywhere as it kills both the button and the touch screen.*